2025–26 Pittsburgh Penguins season

-The 2025–26 Pittsburgh Penguins season is the 59th season (58th season of play) for the National Hockey League (NHL) franchise that was established on June 5, 1967.
+The 2025–26 Pittsburgh Penguins season was the 59th season (58th season of play) for the National Hockey League (NHL) franchise that was established on June 5, 1967.

+On April 9, 2026, the Penguins clinched a spot in the Stanley Cup playoffs with a 5–2 victory over the New Jersey Devils, qualifying for the playoffs for the first time since the 2021–22 season.
+In the first round, they faced their interstate rival Philadelphia Flyers, and despite falling into a 3–0 series deficit, the Penguins would win the next two games, but their effort would ultimately fall short as they lost game 6 in overtime.

 Off-season

 On June 4, 2025, Dan Muse was named head coach of the NHL's Pittsburgh Penguins, succeeding Mike Sullivan as the 23rd head coach in franchise history.